ProyectoDatos2/Datos2/README.en.md

 7. After this, ensure there are no "phantom" weights in the cell, so use the Arduino to adjust the tare of the cell.

 8. Almost done, first insert the lock nuts on the rods, then place the ring on the totalizer, also adjusting nuts from the [opposite side](Imagenes/Ensamble/Conjunto%20Pluviómetro/Roscas%20por%20Abajo.jpg) so that the rods are flush with the totalizer floor, keeping the ring level.
-Recheck the ring level and make necessary adjustments if not.
+Recheck the ring level and make necessary adjustments if not leveled.

 <table align="center">